 While printed materials acquired statutory protection in the Statute of Anne (1710), engravings, prints, and other visual art did not gain statutory protection until the Engraving Act (1735).
 Often identified as the second major piece of British copyright law, the Engraving Act was the result of a series of petitions organized by William Hogarth and other engravers, who believed visual artists and designers deserved the same copyright protections that authors had acquired in the Statute of Anne.

-To secure copyright protection for his own artistic works, the prominent printer William Hogarth organized a petition to the House of Commons, where he lamented the fact that “divers Printsellers, Printers, and other Persons, both here and abroad, have, of late, too frequently taken the Liberty of copying, printing, and publishing, great Quantities of base, imperfect, and mean, Copies and Imitations thereof; to the great Detriment of the Petitioners, and other such Artists, and to the Discouragement of Arts and Sciences in this Kingdom” .
+To secure copyright protection for his own artistic works, the prominent printer William Hogarth organized a petition to the House of Commons, where he lamented the fact that “divers Printsellers … have, of late, too frequently taken the Liberty of copying, printing, and publishing, great Quantities of base, imperfect, and mean, Copies and Imitations thereof; to the great Detriment of the Petitioners” .
 House members recognized the validity of Hogarth’s concerns and soon passed the 1735 Act for the Encouragement of the Arts of Designing, Engraving, and Etching [8 Geo.
 II, c.
-13], often referred to as “Hogarth’s Act”.
-This Act provided a 14 year, fixed-term copyright protection for new visual artworks, though the 1766 Engraving Copyright Act [7 Geo.
+13], often referred to as “Hogarth’s Act.”
+This Act provided a 14 year, fixed-duration copyright protection for new visual artworks, though the 1766 Engraving Copyright Act [7 Geo.
 III, c.
 38] doubled the term of protection to 28 years, and a third 1777 Engraving Act [17 Geo.
 III, c.
-57] allowed proprietors to claim damages suffered from unlicensed reproductions of their works [Shortt 108].10
+57] allowed proprietors to claim damages suffered from unlicensed reproductions of their works [Shortt 108].9

 In 1739, Hitch v.
-Langley became one of the first image copyright cases under the new statute.
-The case’s plaintiff, Charles Hitch, was a member of the London Conger—the small and elite group of wealthy publishers that ruled the English book market—who had acquired the copyright for James Gibbs’ Book of Architecture (1728) and Rules for Drawing the Several Parts of Architecture (1732).
+Langley became one of the first copyright cases over image reproductions following the enactment of the new statute.10 The case’s plaintiff, Charles Hitch, was a member of the London Conger—the small and elite group of wealthy publishers that ruled the English book market—who had acquired the copyright for James Gibbs’ Book of Architecture (1728) and Rules for Drawing the Several Parts of Architecture (1732).
 Hitch demonstrated that the defendant Batty Langley had “printed coppyed published and sold great parts of the said books” without authority, including fourteen prints from Gibbs’ works, and was granted an injunction preventing Langley from reprinting his work or any part thereof [Alexander 1370, Deazley 80].

 While several early cases on derivative prints ended with similar injunctions, Sayer v.
 Moore (1785) established a watershed precedent for fair use rulings in the visual arts by recognizing a defendant’s derivative prints as distinct copyrightable works.
 Sayer v.
 Moore revolved around sea charts the defendant, maritime publisher John Hamilton Moore, included in his New and Correct Chart of North America [Skelton 208].
 The plaintiff, Robert Sayer, alleged Moore pirated these charts from works for which he held the copyright, and intended to obtain an injunction and £10,000 in damages.
 These allegations were soon confirmed when the engraver hired to produce Moore’s charts confessed “he was actually employed by the defendant to take a draft of the Gulph Passage … from the plaintiffs’ map” [Monthly Review 48].
 Later in the trial, however, several witnesses demonstrated that Moore’s map had contributed a number of vital corrections to Sayer’s print, and were far less dangerous to sailors by virtue of these revisions.
 These improvements would have a significant effect on the ultimate verdict and the future of English copyright law.